-Give yourself the upperhand on the exam by taking advantage of these practice tests
+Give yourself the upperhand on the exam by taking advantage of this masterclass

 1. Which of these recalls would be issued by the Food and Drug Administration (FDA) for a medication that was deemed to cause temporary adverse health effects for patients that used that medication?